hypervel/hypervel.org/docs/docs/responses.md

 #### Strings and Arrays

 All routes and controllers should return a response to be sent back to the user's browser.
-Laravel Hyperf provides several different ways to return responses.
+Hypervel provides several different ways to return responses.
 The most basic response is returning a string from a route or controller.
 The framework will automatically convert the string into a full HTTP response:

 ```php
 Route::get('/', function () {